-That is also another way you can get to know someone’s name; and for the Mobile Money fraudsters, they only need to pretend to send you money and once you’re registered on the Mobile Money platform, your name would show up for them — just as it is in the MTN Mobile Money system.
+That is also another way you can get to know someone’s name; and for the Mobile Money fraudsters, they only need to pretend to send you money, and once you’re registered on the Mobile Money platform, your name would show up for them — just as it is in the MTN Mobile Money system.

-So those are the two methods employed in finding your name; either by using exactly what you’re registered with on the network, or by going with what Truecaller app says about you.
-Now let’s move on to the how they get your number in the first place.
+So those are the two methods employed in finding your name; either by using exactly what you’re registered with on the network or by going with what the Truecaller app says about you.
+Now let’s move on to how they get your number in the first place.

-At a Mobile Money agent’s stall
+At a mobile money agent’s stall

 MTN Mobile Money fraudsters can get your number from MoMo agents.
-However, it is not necessarily what you may be thinking of; that it was a deliberate collaboration between the two.
+However, it is not necessarily what you may be thinking of; it was a deliberate collaboration between the two.
 There are two possibilities that could come into play in this scenario.

-Consider the possibility that while you’re calling out the number for the agent’s benefit, someone close by is also listening — and either memorizing the number or recording it secretly.
+Consider the possibility that while you’re calling out the number for the agent’s benefit, someone close by is also listening — either memorizing the number or recording it secretly.